From Hell It Came: Critical reception

 A reviewer for TV Guide awarded the film two out of five stars, calling it "silly" and "really goofy".
+Critic Ed Naha famously said 'And to hell it can go!'.

+John Landis described the monster (which he called the "Tobonga") as "one of the dumbest-looking monsters in film."

 Home media

 Through its Warner Archive Collection, Warner Home Video released the film on DVD on November 11, 2009, and on Blu-ray on April 25, 2017.